pieterjm/DeviceTimer/README.md

  - When making a payment is not allowed, an alternative image is displayed instead of a QR code.
 The LNURL payment flow also returns an error when trying to make a payment outside opening hours.
  - Removed support for devices other that bitcoinSwitch

+This LNbits extension was built with the support of <a href="https://www.business-bitcoin.de">Business Bitcoin</a>.